jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 | VIVA+50M                  |                    |                                      |                       |                                       |                         |

+####  Quadriceps muscle

+For the muscles the material model »S15_MAT_SPRING_MUSCLE« has been used, which is defined for descrete beam elements with the possibility of activation [1, 2, 3].
+The main imput parametres are:
+•	initial length (L0) (depending on the individual model)
+•	maximum shortening velocity (VMAX) [4, 7]
+•	function of activation (𝑓A) (if used) [5]
+•	peak isometric force (FMAX) [3, 4]
+•	functions for : active tension vs. length function (𝑓𝑇𝐿) [1]
+•	active tension vs. velocity function (𝑓𝑇V) [1, 6]
+•	force vs. length function for parallel elastic element (𝑓PE) [1] The the initial model configuration only one discrete element was used for the combination of four heads of quadriceps muscle.
+The imput parameters for all four heads were summed up and used for the single discrete element.

+[1]	LS-Dyna: User's manual, April 2003
+[2]	Hill, A. V. (October 10, 1938).
+The Heat of Shortening and the Dynamic Constants of Muscle.
+Proceedings of the Royal Society of London.
+Series B, Biological Sciences, 126, 843, 136-195.
+[3]	Winters, J.M.
+(1990).
+Hill-based muscle models: A systems engineering perspective.
+In multiple muscle systems: Biomechanics and movement organization.
+Winters, Woods, (Springer-Verlag).
+[4]	Arnold, E. M., Ward, S. R., Lieber, R. L., in Delp, S. L. (2009).
+A model of the lower limb for analysis of human movement.
+Annals of Biomedical Engineering, 38(2), 269–279. https://doi.org/10.1007/s10439-009-9852-5
+[5]	Mukherjee, S., Chawla, A., Karthikeyan, B., & Soni, A. (2007).
+Finite element crash simulations of the human body: Passive and active muscle modelling.
+Sadhana, 32(4), 409–426. https://doi.org/10.1007/s12046-007-0032-8
+[6]	Audu, M. L., & Davy, D. T. (1985).
+The Influence of Muscle Model Complexity in Musculoskeletal Motion Modeling.
+Journal of Biomechanical Engineering, 107(2), 147–157. https://doi.org/10.1115/1.3138535
+[7]	Horst, MJ (Marike) Van Der.
+(2002).
+Human head neck response in frontal, lateral and rear end impact loading : modelling and validation.
+Technische Universiteit Eindhoven. https://doi.org/10.6100/IR554047

 ### Ankle Joint

 Simplified kinematic revolute joint between tiba+fibula and talus - rotational axis from lateral to medial malleolus - [Mansfield et al. 2019](https://ars.els-cdn.com/content/image/3-s2.0-B9780323544986000114-f11-03-9780323544986.jpg)